diastom/RedLightDL/docs/Examples.md

-# 💡 Code Examples
+﻿# 💡 Code Examples

-Practical, real-world examples for using PHShorts in your projects.
+Practical, real-world examples for using RedLight in your projects.

 ## Table of Contents